Infant-early childhood mental health services

 IECMH toolkit

-• Avenues to provide mental health services and bill Apple Health for these services
+• How to bill Apple Health for services

-• Requirements to become a licensed mental health provider or behavioral health agency (BHA) with Department of Health (DOH)
+• Steps to become a licensed provider or agency

 Mental Health Assessment for Young Children (MHAYC)